Collinear Factorization at sub-asymptotic kinematics and validation in a diquark spectator model: Validation framework: the diquark spectator model

 We will use these values as default, but we will also consider variations around these numbers in order to study the systematics of the sub-asymptotic collinear factorization scheme to be discussed later.
 We also note that with these mass parameters, $m_q+m_\phi > M$ and the proton is a stable particle as it happens in QCD.

-In this work, we consider $m_q \neq 0$ in order to study the kinematic dependence of the process on the final state quark mass, and how to retain this in the collinear factorization of the DIS cross section.
-Similar studies for the inclusive DIS process have been performed in Refs.~\cite{Aivazis:1993kh,Tung:2001mv,Nadolsky:2009ge}, with a focus on heavy-quark production, and for SIDIS in Refs~\cite{Guerrero:2015wha,Guerrero:2017yvf}, that analyzed the role of the observed hadron's mass.
+In this work, we consider $m_q \neq 0$ in order to study the kinematic dependence of the process on the mass generated in the final state, and how to retain this in the collinear factorization of the DIS cross section.
+Similar studies for the inclusive DIS process have been performed in Refs.~\cite{Aivazis:1993kh,Tung:2001mv,Nadolsky:2009ge} with a focus on heavy-quark production; for semi-inclusive DIS in Refs~\cite{Guerrero:2015wha,Guerrero:2017yvf}, that focused on kinematic corrections induced by the mass of the detected hadron; and in Ref.~\cite{Moffat:2019qll} with the aim of identifying “clustered” substructures within the target.
 In all these works, masses are taken into account by a suitable rescaling of the struck quark's momentum light-cone fraction $x$.
-In this paper, we revisit the basis for the scaling approximations proposed in the mentioned references, and test these against the full analytic model calculation of the process.
+In this paper, we revisit the basis for these scaling approximations utilized and test these against the full analytic model calculation of the process.
 As in Ref.~\cite{Moffat:2017sha}, we will restrict our analysis to light quarks with mass much smaller than the charm's, $m_q \ll m_c$, and in particular consider values of the order of the strange quark mass, $m_q \sim m_s$.

-Lastly, we would like to stress that $m_\phi$ and $\Lambda$ are ``internal'', unobservable parameters of the model, in the same way that the QCD confinement scale or the remnant mass cannot be directly measured in real electron-proton scattering.
+Lastly, we would like to stress that $m_\phi$ and $\Lambda$ are ``internal'', unobservable parameters of the model, in the same way that the QCD confinement scale or the remnant mass cannot be directly measured in electron-proton scattering.
 Conversely, even in an inclusive measurement, we treat the quark mass as a known ``external'' parameter.
-This is akin to what happens in measurements of the charmed structure function $F_2^c$ in DIS~\cite{Adloff:2001zj,Aubert:1982tt}, where the active charm quark can be tagged by identifying a heavy flavor hadron in the hadronic final state, without however measuring its momentum, or the momentum of any other hadron.
-We will come back to this internal/external parameter distinction in Section~\ref{sec:CF}, where we discuss the kinematic approximations needed to perform collinear factorization in the model.
+In QCD, this would be akin to what happens in measurements of the charmed structure function $F_2^c$ in DIS~\cite{Adloff:2001zj,Aubert:1982tt}, where the active charm quark can be tagged by identifying a heavy flavor hadron in the hadronic final state, without however measuring its momentum, or the momentum of any other hadron.